-When should NYC reopen?
-Governor says it is his call.
+When should New York City reopen?
+Governor: It’s my call

-NEW YORK (AP) — New York City’s mayor unveiled a new set of data thresholds Friday to help determine when to loosen restrictions imposed during the coronavirus pandemic, but his frequent political sparring partner, Gov. Andrew Cuomo, later said it will be up to the state, not the city, to make those decisions.
+NEW YORK (AP) — New York City’s mayor unveiled a new set of data thresholds Friday to help determine when to loosen restrictions imposed during the coronavirus pandemic, but his frequent political sparring partner, Gov. Andrew Cuomo, later said it will be up to the state — not the city — to make those decisions.

 “No local official can open or close,” Cuomo said, noting that the state has established its own set of metrics intended to measure the safety of reopening.

 “We said at the beginning it’s going to be one standard that is data-driven.
 There’s no politics here.
-What’s safe is safe.”
+What’s safe is safe,” the governor said.

-Both Cuomo’s office and Mayor Bill de Blasio have been saying that the city, among the hardest hit in the world by the virus, is on target to begin reopening its economy in the first half of June.
+The offices of both Democrats have been saying that the city, among the hardest hit in the world by the virus, is on target to begin reopening its economy in the first half of June.

 De Blasio said Friday that in order to enter the first phase of the reopening, including manufacturing and retail with curbside pickup, the city must stay below thresholds for three things: the daily number of people admitted to hospitals for suspected COVID-19, the total number of patients in intensive care at public hospitals and the citywide percentage of people testing positive for the virus.